deis/deis/docs/reference/api-v1.6.rst

-:title: Controller API v1.5
+:title: Controller API v1.6
-:description: The v1.5 REST API for Deis' Controller
+:description: The v1.6 REST API for Deis' Controller

+.. _controller_api_v1:

-Controller API v1.5
+Controller API v1.6
 ===================

-This is the v1.5 REST API for the :ref:`Controller`.
+This is the v1.6 REST API for the :ref:`Controller`.

 What's New
 ----------

-**New!** ``/auth/tokens/`` endpoint for regenerating tokens.
+**New!** administrators no longer have to supply a password when changing another user's password.

 Authentication
 --------------